No Safe Exposure

 There Is Reason for Hope

 Licensed wildlife rehabilitators are on the front lines of treating eagles and other wildlife.
-It is inspiring to see that, with expert treatment, some injured or ill eagles can soar again.
-Additionally, rehabilitators are involved in efforts to prevent eagles from becoming ill, particularly from lead poisoning.
-Rehabilitators and hunters are encouraging fellow hunters to make informed choices to remove lead from wildlife food chains.
-They are also partnering with state wildlife agencies to promote increased understanding about lead poisoning in wildlife and what we can all do to help keep eagles healthy for current and future generations.
+It is inspiring to see that, with expert treatment, some injured or ill eagles can regain their ability to soar.
+Additionally, rehabilitators are involved in efforts to prevent eagles from contracting illnesses, particularly lead poisoning.
+They are also partnering with state wildlife agencies to promote a greater understanding of lead poisoning in wildlife and what we can all do to help keep eagles healthy for current and future generations.

-The film concludes with hope-filled footage of rehabilitated eagles being released.
+The film concludes with footage of rehabilitated eagles being released into the wild.

 Between spring 2023 and fall 2024, 31 bald eagles were treated at Tamarack Wildlife Center in northwestern Pennsylvania for various injuries sustained in